tendermint/spec/spec/abci/abci.md

 ## Errors

-Some methods (`Echo, Info, InitChain, BeginBlock, EndBlock, Commit`), don't return errors because an error would indicate a critical failure in the application and there's nothing Tendermint can do.
-The problem should be addressed and both Tendermint and the application restarted.

-All other methods (`Query, CheckTx, DeliverTx`) return an application-specific response `Code uint32`, where only `0` is reserved for `OK`.
+The `Query`, `CheckTx` and `DeliverTx` methods include a `Code` field in their `Response*`.
+This field is meant to contain an application-specific response response code.
+A response code of `0` indicates no error.
+Any other response code indicates to Tendermint that an error occurred.

-Finally, `Query`, `CheckTx`, and `DeliverTx` include a `Codespace string`, whose intended use is to disambiguate `Code` values returned by different domains of the application.
+These methods also return a `Codespace string` to Tendermint.
+These field is used to disambiguate `Code` values returned by different domains of the application.
 The `Codespace` is a namespace for the `Code`.

+The `Echo`, `Info`, `InitChain`, `BeginBlock`, `EndBlock`, `Commit` methods do not return errors.
+An error in any of these methods represents a critical issue that Tendermint has no reasonable way to handle.
+The problem should be addressed and both Tendermint and the application should be restarted.

 ## Events

-Some methods (`CheckTx, BeginBlock, DeliverTx, EndBlock`) include an `Events` field in their `Response*`.
-Each event contains a type and a list of attributes, which are key-value pairs denoting something about what happened during the method's execution.
+The `CheckTx`, `BeginBlock`, `DeliverTx`, `EndBlock` methods include an `Events` field in their `Response*`.
+Each event contains a `type` and a list of `EventAttribute`s, which are key-value pairs denoting something about what happened during the method's execution.

-Events can be used to index transactions and blocks according to what happened during their execution.
+`Event`s can be used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
-In case both methods return the same tag, only the value defined in `EndBlock` is used.
+In case both methods return the same key, only the value defined in `EndBlock` is used.

-Each event has a `type` which is meant to categorize the event for a particular `Response*` or tx.
-A `Response*` or tx may contain multiple events with duplicate `type` values, where each distinct entry is meant to categorize attributes for a particular event.
+Each event has a `type` which is meant to categorize the event for a particular `Response*` or `Tx`.
+A `Response*` or `Tx` may contain multiple events with duplicate `type` values, where each distinct entry is meant to categorize attributes for a particular event.
 Every key and value in an event's attributes must be UTF-8 encoded strings along with the event type itself.